n3s-online/compare-models/README.md

 - 🤖 **110+ AI Models**: Comprehensive support for latest models from OpenAI, Anthropic, Google, DeepSeek, xAI, Meta, Mistral, Cohere, and more
 - 🌐 **Vercel AI Gateway**: Single API key for all providers with automatic failover
-- ⚡ **Concurrent Processing**: Runs all models in parallel for faster results
+- ⏱️ **Batch Processing**: Runs models in batches of 10 with configurable delays between batches
+- 🧹 **Response Cleanup**: Automatic GPT-3.5-turbo batch cleanup to remove thinking/formatting from responses
 - 📊 **Rich Metadata**: Detailed model information including costs, capabilities, and release dates
 - 🔍 **Model Explorer**: CLI commands to search, filter, and analyze models
 - 🧠 **Advanced Capabilities**: Support for reasoning models and image generation